-While gallbladder sludge is not a common problem, there are certain people who have a higher risk for developing it.
-Groups who are at a higher risk include:
+While gallbladder sludge is not a common problem, there are certain people who have a higher risk of developing it.

-- women, who have higher rates of gallbladder problems than men
+- women, who tend to have higher rates of gallbladder problems than men

 - people with Native American ancestry

-- people who are getting nutrition through an IV or another alternative to food
+- people who get nutrition through an IV or other alternatives to food

 - people who are critically ill